 Burj Al Arab: The Burj Al Arab, often described as “the world’s only 7-star hotel,” is another architectural accomplishment.
 Service, amenities, and rooms here are said to exceed the most lavish of hotels.

 Dubai Miracle Garden: The world’s most extensive flower garden.
 The garden has a total of 45 million flowers.

 Dune Bashing and BBQ: Take the evening desert safari.
 All include dune bashing, sandboarding, BBQ dinner, belly dancing, and camel rides.
-We enjoyed this (except for the men eat first nonsense) and enjoyed the hookah!
+We enjoyed this (except for the men who eat first nonsense) and enjoyed the hookah!

 Golf: I don’t personally golf, but Brian does.
 He played the Dubai Creek Golf & Yacht Club that overlooks the Creek and Marina.
 According to Brian, beautiful but not the best.
 Sorry Dubai, but there are better golf courses in Cabo San Lucas.

 The Dubai Fountain: Another of the” world’s largest.”
 A choreographed fountain system set on the Burj Khalifa Lake, at the center of Downtown Dubai.
-Or, a copycat of the fountains at the Bellagio in Las Vegas only more significant.
+Or, a copycat of the fountains at the Bellagio in Las Vegas is only more significant.
 Is anyone catching the bigger and better theme?

 Abu Dhabi and Sheikh Zayed Mosque

 The highlight of the trip for me.
 Sheikh Zayed Mosque is up there with the Taj Mahal regarding beauty and awe.
 Getting in is a different story!
 I had a fantastic outfit and a matching headscarf.
 The problem is my white linen dress was deemed see-through.
 Because of this, I had to wear an Abaya that was black along with my beautiful headscarf.
 My outfit was ruined and did not match.
 However, this did not spoil the splendor of this mosque – it’s stunning.

 If breath-taking scenery and pre-historic mountains are your passion, take the day trip to Dibba.
-It’s a small town on the Musandam peninsula, the most Northern part of the Sultanate of Oman.
+It’s a small town on the Musandam peninsula, the most Northern part of Oman’s Sultanate.
 The journey to Oman was fascinating.
 The border crossing will get anyone’s adrenaline going.
 It’s a hard-core dodgy process where you hold your breath, hoping you have the right paperwork, and nothing goes off.
 Your tour company will arrange your visa, so don’t fret; you will be fine.